Generalizing Cographs to 2-Cographs

 \section{Introduction}

 In this paper, we only consider simple graphs.
 Except where indicated otherwise, our notation and terminology will follow \cite{text}.
+An {\bf induced minor} of a graph $G$ is any graph $H$ that can be obtained from $G$ by a sequence of operations each consisting of a vertex deletion or an edge contraction.
+If $H \neq G$, then $H$ is a {\bf proper induced minor} of $G$.
+A consequence of the fact that we consider only simple graphs here is that, when we write $G/e$ for an edge $e$ of a graph $G$, we mean the graph that we get from the multigraph obtained by contracting the edge $e$ by deleting all but one edge from each class of parallel edges.

 A {\bf cograph} is a graph in which every connected induced subgraph has a disconnected complement.
-By convention, the graph $K_1$ is assumed to be a cograph.
+By convention, the graph $K_1$ is taken to be a cograph.
 Replacing connectedness by $2$-connectedness, we define a graph $G$ to be a {\bf $2$-cograph} if $G$ has no induced subgraph $H$ such that both $H$ and its complement, $\overline{H}$, are $2$-connected.
 Note that $K_1$ is a $2$-cograph.
 Cographs have been extensively studied over the last fifty years (see, for example, \cite{jung, sein, corneil2}).
 They are also called $P_4$-free graphs due to following characterization \cite{corneil}.

 \begin{theorem} A graph $G$ is a cograph if and only if $G$ does not contain the path $P_4$ on four vertices as an induced subgraph. \end{theorem}